 The public transport company in Milan (ATM) is very efficient; five metro lines, tram, buses, trolley-buses, and the under-used passante ferroviario (overground metropolitan train), connect the whole city.

 How much is the ticket?

-The single fare costs 1,50 euro and it’s valid for all the urban lines.
+The single fare costs 2,00 euro and it’s valid for all the urban lines.
 It’s valid for 90 minutes, during which you can travel as much as you need, you can use any means of transport (underground included) more than once within the time frame.